-12. Remuneration of the executive management
+12. Remuneration of executive personnel

-The board of directors is required by law to establish guidelines for the remuneration of the members of the executive management.
+The board of directors is required by law to established guidelines for the remuneration of the executive personnel.
 These guidelines are communicated to the annual general meeting.

-The guidelines for the remuneration of the executive management should set out the main principles applied in determining the salary and other remuneration of the executive management.
-The guidelines should help to ensure convergence of the financial interests of the executive management and the shareholders.
+The guidelines for the remuneration of the executive personnel should set out the main principles applied in determining the salary and other remuneration of the executive personnel.
+The guidelines should help to ensure convergence of the financial interests of the executive personnel and the shareholders.

-Performance-related remuneration of the executive management in the form of share options, bonus programmes or the like should be linked to value creation for shareholders or the company's earnings performance over time.
+Performance-related remuneration of the executive personnel in the form of share options, bonus programmes or the like should be linked to value creation for shareholders or the company's earnings performance over time.
 Such arrangements, including share option arrangements, should incentivise performance and be based on quantifiable factors over which the employee in question can have influence.